kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/exams.md

 If this guide has been helpful to you please share it with others and react to this below.

+**Disclaimers:**

+- This website is not related to, affiliated with, endorsed or authorized by Amazon.
+- Trademarks, certification & product names are used for reference only and belong to Amazon.

 ### Exam List

 - [Practice Exam - 1](./practice-exam-1.md)